 - Bolzano/Bozen | 152km, 2.5 hours

-To get to Tre Cime di Lavaredo/Drei Zinnen by car, follow the SS49 road towards Misurina.
-Just north of the town, take the toll road towards Rifugio Auronzo.
+To get to Tre Cime di Lavaredo/Drei Zinnen by car, follow the SS49 road towards Misurina, then take the toll road towards Rifugio Auronzo just north of Misurina.

 Parking at Tre Cime di Lavaredo